AGPlested/SAFT/README.md

 then navigate to the SAFT directory and execute the commands as above to launch SAFT.

-If you happen to already have an environment named SAFT, you will need to remove it first:
+If you happen to already have an environment named SAFT, you would need to remove it first:

 >`conda env remove --name SAFT`

+**Very important** : Qt versions after 5.9 are not open source (breaking the conditions of our license), and coincidentally have serious bugs on macOS.
+We need Qt for the high-performance scientific plotting library [pyqtgraph](#http://www.pyqtgraph.org).
+PySide2 versions up to 5.15 seem to run happily with qt 5.9.7 but it may be difficult to avoid a concurrent Qt update, unless you have a separate version of Qt compiled from open source and know how to point PySide2 at it.
+The latter solution is not stable.

 ### Dependencies *current as of 2020-11-12*
 ---